Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 What backers get

-• £25 The Core Set: the full game, two ready decks, all 62 cards
+• The Duel Starter the full game, two ready decks, 46 cards

-• £250 The Ancestor: the heirloom chest, 100 numbered, your name in the rulebook
+• £250 The Ancestor: the heirloom chest, a numbered limited edition, your name in the rulebook

 Fixed distribution: every tier is a complete, known product.
 No blind packs, no gambling.